cyberwombat/mongoprime/README.md

     test.before(async (t) => initProxy({ fixtures })

-In some cases your code may be loaded using `require` and you "random" database name will be the same for each test.
+In some cases your code may be loaded using `require` and your "random" database name will be the same for each test.
 You can turn debug on to show a log and verify that you are seeing multiple databases being primed for all your tests:

     DEBUG=mongoprime yarn test